Mennauu/functional-programming/README.md

 *Please note that the results of this chart are based on 20000 random books.
 The results could be different if we would be able to widen the amount of books to all books, around 410000.*

-### Online datavisualisation
+### Online data visualization

-You can find the D3 datavisualisation online here: https://mennauu.github.io/functional-programming/
+You can find the D3 data visualization online here: https://mennauu.github.io/functional-programming/